 In 2015 a Vogue article christened 20 year old independent self portraitist Tony Gum as ‘the coolest kid in Cape Town.’

-Her portraits are characterised by strong, dazzling color and patterns (she sites Tim Burton’s and Wes Anderson’s colour palettes and the Rastas of the 1978 Jamaican movie “Rockers” as her inspiration) but they also tackle political themes like race and commercialism which seen in her YouTube video interview for FNB Joburg Art Fair in 2015.
+Her portraits are characterised by strong, dazzling color and patterns (she sites the Rastas of the 1978 Jamaican movie “Rockers” as on of her inspiration) but they also tackle political themes like race and commercialism which seen in her YouTube video interview for FNB Joburg Art Fair in 2015.

 Her most popular work is the reimagined branding of her “(black) Coca Cola” series where she presents a tongue-in-cheek take on our universal preoccupation with identity, branding and politics.
 When describing the series she mentioned her country’s history of Apartheid in her LOSTWKND interview, “This is what happened, we were oppressed, okay, great.
 But we were never taught about being conscious, about being proud of being black…” She advertises mostly on her Instagram and blog pages.